What's your name?

 We then added two more CTAs in the Product Details section:

-The text in these CTAs changed but the popup content was the same.
+The text in these CTAs changed but the popup content (we’re using the popup to talk about an important detail) was the same.

 Next, we added a button at the bottom of their Quality Matter section:

 The 5 CTAs described above are conditional.
-If the shopper clicks anyone the others are made invisible.
+If the shopper clicks any one the remaining ones become invisible (they are hidden using javascript code).
 But if the shopper ‘misses’ one they will see the second one.
-If they miss the first and second one they will see the third one.
+If they miss the first and second ones they will see the third one.

 This technique maximizes visibility while minimizing CTA repetition.